The Wall Street Journal Is Testing AI-Generated Summaries of Its Articles

 Wrong Turn

-"An artificial intelligence tool created this summary, which was based on the text of the article and checked by an editor," the disclaimer reads.
-It's unclear what AI model the organization is using.
+“An artificial intelligence tool created this summary, which was based on the text of the article and checked by an editor,” the disclaimer reads.
+It remains unclear which AI model the organization is using.

 The disclaimer also links to a page detailing how the WSJ and Dow Jones Newswires employ AI models.
-Along with article summaries, the news organizations use AI in "complex data-driven investigations," for translation, and for creating audio versions of articles.
-It's unclear what AI model is being used.
+In addition to article summaries, the news organizations use AI in “complex data-driven investigations,” for translation, and for creating audio versions of articles.

-"We are always assessing new technologies and methods of storytelling to provide more value to our subscribers," Taneth Evans, head of digital at the WSJ, said in a statement to The Verge.
-"To that end, we are currently running a series of A/B tests to understand our users' needs with regards to summarization."
-(An A/B test involves randomly assigning users to view one of two versions of a webpage and evaluating which design was the most successful.)
+“We are always assessing new technologies and methods of storytelling to provide more value to our subscribers,” Taneth Evans, head of digital at the WSJ, said in a statement to The Verge.
+“To that end, we are currently running a series of A/B tests to understand our users’ needs with regards to summarization.”
+(An A/B test involves randomly assigning users to view one of two versions of a webpage and evaluating which design performs best.)

-"The newsroom does this hand-in-hand with colleagues in technology and while speaking with readers at every step of the way," Evans added.
-"We also disclose how we leverage artificial intelligence tools to support our journalism whenever it's used."
+“The newsroom does this hand-in-hand with colleagues in technology and while speaking with readers at every step of the way,” Evans added.
+“We also disclose how we leverage artificial intelligence tools to support our journalism whenever it is used.”

-Despite the massive question marks around the factual reliability of the tech, AI tools have continued to be adopted by news agencies.
-Some, like CNET, used AI to write entire error-ridden articles.
+Despite ongoing concerns about the factual reliability of generative AI, the technology continues to be adopted by news organizations.
+Some outlets, such as CNET, have used AI to write entire articles that contained multiple errors.

-AI-generated summaries are one such form.
-USA Today, for example, uses them in a similar "Key Points" format to the WSJ, but does the due diligence of labeling the box as an "AI-assisted summary."
+Other organizations have deployed the technology for more ancillary functions.
+AI-generated summaries are one such application.
+USA Today, for example, uses them in a similar “Key Points” format, but explicitly labels the box as an “AI-assisted summary.”

-Meanwhile, The Washington Post hosts its own AI-powered tool to answer questions about climate change, with glaring flaws.
-Even newspaper of record The New York Times is experimenting with the use of AI to draft headlines and article summaries.
+The Washington Post hosts its own AI-powered tool to answer questions about climate change, though it has shown notable limitations.
+Even The New York Times is experimenting with AI to draft headlines and article summaries.

 Thank you!